j801h/j801h.github.io/_projects/fea.md

 <br>

 Note that the pisoFoam solver does not incorporate temperature values into its solutions, but there are other solvers available within the openFOAM library that can use pisoFoam's **outputs as inputs** for modeling temperature effects on flow.
-Also note that the results of this workflow will not be able to incorporate bouyant forces into a given flow regime, as flow profiles are determined solely using the Navier-Stokes equations.
+Also note that the results of this workflow will not be able to incorporate bouyant forces into a given flow regime, as flow profiles are determined solely using the idealized Navier-Stokes equations.

+After some thought, I've decided it's likely not appropriate to apply this particular solver to modeling a heat exchanger, so I will be researching other openFOAM solvers with relevant examples that will better model the parameters pertinent to heat exchanger design.

-These simulation results confirm that I can simulate transient flow in three dimensions; next, I will confirm that these flow data can be analyzed to create realistic temperature data using the scalarTransportFoam solver within openFOAM's source code.
+However, these simulation results confirm that I can simulate transient flow in three dimensions, and can easily adjust the base openFOAM examples to suit other applications.

 <br>